 Automation for Surface Treating

-Midwest Engineering Systems Posted 03/11/2014Surface treatment is used to clean, etch, and functionalize surfaces to improve adhesion to a wide variety of plastic and metal surfaces.
+Midwest Engineered Systems Inc. Posted 03/11/2014Surface treatment is used to clean, etch, and functionalize surfaces to improve adhesion to a wide variety of plastic and metal surfaces.

 Midwest Engineering Systems partners with a local company for automated surface treating projects including: robotics for precise control of treatment patterns, material handling automation, and the design and construction of complete rooms for the automated surface treatment process.
 Surface treatment technologies include: air plasma, variable chemistry plasma, and flame plasma.

 Surface treating parts prior to printing enhances ink adhesion.
 Surface treatment can be used to improve print quality and production speed.
 In some cases printing would not be possible without pretreatment.

 Injection molded or thermoformed parts are often treated prior to painting.
 Surface treatment allows the paint to adhere to and increase the life and durability of the paint of the object’s surface.

 Products are coated to protect their surface from harsh environments or as decoration.
 Doors, frames, and extrusions/profiles are often coated.
 The medical industry uses surface treating to improve adhesion of antimicrobial/antibiotic coatings.